We use “arrange for” when we talk about making arrangements, often when we ask someone else to deal with something, e.g.:

-    It is also polite, as you are not directly asking the person to do something themselves.
+It is also polite.
+When you ask someone to “arrange for” something, you are not directly asking the person to do it themselves.
 “Arrange for” implies that you only want the person you’re addressing to see that something is done, most probably by someone more junior.
 Therefore, when you use the phrase, you are also implying that the person you’re addressing is senior enough to have subordinates.

 In contrast, “arrange” means plan, prepare, organise.
 E.g.: